fbpx

 As an example, let’s look at the kidney in all three planes.

-The axial plane is your starting point for the evaluation of the kidneys.
+The axial plane is your starting point for evaluating the kidneys.
 But, as you scroll through slice by slice, it can be hard to get a sense of the overall shape and enhancement of the kidney in this view.

 CT abdomen kidney axial plane